ptorre/streamlit-workshop/README.md

   * Writing Python code in scripts and Jupyter notebooks
   * Creating and activating Python virtual environments

-No prior experience with advanced data science libraries or web/app development is required.

-## 🌟 Recommended Skills
-While not required, familiarity with the following will make the workshop smoother:
-  * Working with Pandas for data analysis
-  * Creating visualizations with Plotly

-Each of these topics will be covered thoroughly in the workshop, so don’t worry if they’re new to you.

 ## 🧭 Module Breakdown

 1. Introduction